BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 *Easily the largest of the Dwarves in Thorin's Company, Bombur is much more content when he is eating rather than fighting.
 However, the company's encounters with Goblins, Wargs, Orcs and Trolls have managed to help this always jolly Dwarf grow into a solid, if rather unconventional, warrior.
 Bombur now takes these newfound skills to battle against Azog's legions.*

-Raising Spirits — *Bombur can lift flagging morale with a kindly word or a proffered treat.*
+Raising Spirits â€” *Bombur can lift flagging morale with a kindly word or a proffered treat.*

 Once each turn, at any point in Bombur's Move phase, choose a friendly